 This privacy notice supplements any other specific notices provided by the Branch and is not intended to override them.

 The following explains the types of data we collect and the legal basis for processing it under current data protection legislation.

 If you enquire about our branch and our work, or wish to make a complaint, we will take your name, telephone contact number, email or postal address and a message.
 The legal basis for this may be to fulfil a contract with you (e.g. to be considered for adoption of an animal) or legitimate interest (it is necessary for us to read and store your message so that we can respond in the way you would expect).
 We may have a legitimate interest in sharing some of your personal data with the national Society, who support branches in governance and administration, including complaint handling.

 If you wish to receive updates by email or post about our work, including fundraising updates we will take your name, email or postal address and a contact number.
 The legal basis for this is consent - you will need to have given us your active consent to be contacted in this way and can rescind this at any time.
 Further information will be given at the point we collect your data.

-If you make a donation to us we will request your name, email address and postal address.
-In general we will not take your financial information but ask you to donate through your bank or via a third party processor (e.g paypal or Justgiving) who are data controllers in their own right.
-We may thank you for your donation on the basis of legitimate interest - this is necessary for us to fulfill your intention of receiving your donation and your expectation of receiving an acknowledgement.
+If you make a donation to us we may request your name, email address and postal address.
+In general, we will not take your financial information but ask you to donate through your bank or via a third party processor (e.g. PayPal) who are data controllers in their own right.
+We may thank you for your donation on the basis of legitimate interest - this is necessary for us to fulfil your intention of receiving your donation and your expectation of receiving an acknowledgement.

 If you ask us to claim gift aid on your donation we will collect the information that is required by HMRC because we have a legal obligation to obtain and process gift aid forms.
 This applies to both monetary donations and donations made through our charity shops.